 Interested in undergraduate research opportunities in the Department of Chemistry?
 Follow these steps:

 you will work

+- Write a paper.
 Every student participating in undergraduate research is required to write a research paper at the end of the semester.
 The paper does not have page length restrictions, but typically runs between 3 and 7 pages.
 It should clearly describe the objective, methods and results of the research that was conducted and be written in the scientific format with literature citations, figures, and tables as appropriate (your research mentor will provide guidance).